-- are currently involved in either a paid or volunteer capacity in the aquatic sector in Victoria or wanting a career in the aquatic sector.
+- are currently involved in either a paid or volunteer capacity in the aquatic sector in Victoria or wanting to pursue a career in the aquatic sector.

 Individuals that live in cross border cities that either work in Victoria or intend to work in Victoria will be considered on a case-by-case basis and applicants should email Sport and Recreation Victoria to explore individual scenarios.

-Please read the Program guidelines above for full eligibility.
+Please read the Program application guidelines above for full eligibility.

-- Category 2: Up to $285 per person towards SISCAQU011 - Promote development of infants and toddlers in an aquatic environment
+- Category 2: Up to $285 per person towards SISCAQU027 and SISCAQU011 - Promote development of infants and toddlers in an aquatic environment

-Applicant organisations can apply for multiple candidates in each application.
+Applicant organisations can apply for up to 40 candidates per application per category.
 For example, if you want to apply for 10 candidates to undertaking Swimming and Water Safety Teacher training then you can apply for up to $3,250.